 The iPad is ideally suited for reading PDFs and making highlights and annotations.
 With the addition of the Apple Pencil highlighting PDFs got even easier and is now my preferred way of reading articles.
 However, I have not found an ideal solution for getting annotations into DevonThink and rely upon a series of hacks to export my highlights.
 There are three strategies that I use:

 PDF Expert annotations to Markdown to DTTG

 PDF Expert has the ability to export a copy of annotations.
+In order to export the annotations you need to tap on the three dots in the top right in PDF Expert for iOS, then select ‘Save a Copy’ and then tap ‘Annotations Summary’.
 Each annotation is prefixed by the type of annotation e.g. highlight or note.
 The annotations are exported as an HTML file.
 While it is possible to export this directly to DTTG it is not my preferred option as I like to use Markdown.
 This relatively simple Workflow can reformat the HTML file into Markdown and then send the resulting file to DTTG.
 It does two additional things:

 - The Workflow will strip out the text ‘highlight’ and replace with a Markdown quote marker (i.e. >).

 - In addition all text beginning with ‘note’ will have the ‘note’ word stripped.

 PDF Expert annotations split into individual Markdown files to DTTG

 While I generally prefer to have all my annotations in one file some people prefer to have the annotations split up and an individual file for each quote.
 The reasoning behind this is that DevonThink’s AI can find similar items more accurately using the ‘Magic Hat’ feature.
 In this more complicated Workflow each annotation is split up and saved as individual files (named according to the first 35 characters of the quote) in a group named after the PDF.